NunoSempere/SoGive-CSER-evaluation-public/3-drafts/1-cser-evaluation/index.md

 # Cost-effectiveness evaluation of artificial intelligence-based existential risk reduction work at the Centre for the Study of Existential Risk at the University of Cambridge

 *tl:dr*: I present positive and negative aspects of CSER, and then present a synthesis of CSER as an opportunity for impact.
 I model its impact and apply a threshold model.
-I discuss modelling choices and caveats, and conclude with two recommendations: seek to reduce funging within CSER, and then make a restricted donation.
+I find that CSER’s AI work beats a strict threshold for a risk-neutral donor, averting about 3.17 basis points of existential risk per million dollars donated (mean estimate).
+I discuss modelling choices and caveats, and conclude with two recommendations: seek to reduce funging within CSER, and then make a restricted donation to their AI work.

 ## 0. Editor’s note
 SoGive commissioned the following piece of work from Nuño Sempere.
 We intend for this work to not only help our clients, but to spark a more rigorous, quantitative discussion in the existential risk reduction community on cost-effectiveness.